In the Heat of the Night (TV series): Third season, 1989-1990

-In "First Girl", Gillespie hires Christine Rankin, Sparta's first black policewoman, who is later killed her first day on duty in a shootout with a drug dealer and murder suspect, causing Gillespie despair and guilt.
-As a result, he is temporarily suspended from his duties as chief of police pending an investigation by the city council.
-Feeling responsible for what happened, he becomes intent on seeking out Rankin's killer.
-Her replacement was Officer LuAnn Corbin (Crystal R. Fox), who would remain a prominent character throughout the rest of the series, although Fox was listed in the ending credits as a guest star until season seven where she finally appeared in the opening credits.
-Hiring LuAnn opens the door for more policewomen to join the force; Officer Dee Shepard (Dee Shaw) is hired later in the season.
+In "First Girl," Chief Gillespie hires Sparta's first Black policewoman, Christine "Chris" Rankin, who is tragically killed on her first day during a shootout with a suspect.
+Stricken with guilt, Gillespie is suspended pending a city council investigation, driving him to hunt down her killer himself.
+Rankin is replaced by Officer LuAnn Corbin (Crystal R. Fox), a recurring character who eventually became part of the main cast and paved the way for additional female officers on the force, such as Officer Dee Shepard (Dee Shaw).

+To make room for Harriet DeLong (Denise Nicholas) as Chief Gillespie's future love interest and a close friend and confidante of Virgil’s, the character of Joanne St. John was eliminated.
+Introduced in "First Girl" as an outspoken, college-educated city council member who is critical of the police, Harriet - a much younger, attractive African-American divorcée - initially clashed with Gillespie numerous times as a recurring presence and, by Season 6, a main cast member.

-In the two-part season finale, "Citizen Trundel" (written by O'Connor, Cynthia Deming and William J. Royce), Harriet DeLong's younger sister, Natalie, is murdered by order of her secret lover and the married father of her nine-year-old son, multi-millionaire businessman V.J.
-"Vidge" Trundel.
+In the two-part season finale, "Citizen Trundel" (written by O'Connor, Cynthia Deming and William J. Royce), Harriet DeLong's younger sister, Natalie, is murdered by order of the married father of her nine-year-old son, a white multi-millionaire businessman, V. J. "Vidge" Trundel.
 The situation causes Harriet extreme anguish, rage and frustration, not only because of Natalie's death but because Chief Gillespie is reluctant to pursue the powerful Trundel as a suspect, which infuriates Harriet.
-Although others are arrested for carrying out the actual deed, she is determined to have the millionaire himself brought to justice.
-(The near-epilogue to the Trundel storyline picks up in Season 5's "Trundel's Will Be Done".)
-These are the first episodes in which we see Bill and Harriet begin to form a connection beyond them always being in disagreement.
-During this period, he is able to see beyond her hardened exterior and finds a vulnerable and sensitive woman beneath it; she discovers his compassionate side.
-From this point on, a camaraderie is formed between the two.
-Their slow burning relationship eventually becomes a significant storyline in the later seasons.
+Trundel appears to be untouchable legally, and Gillespie fears that he could end up being a professional casualty if he presses the issue further.
+Even though others are eventually arrested for being complicit in the actual deed, Harriet is determined to have the millionaire himself brought to justice.
+Trundel does eventually face a reckoning, but not in a manner that anyone expected.
+(The epilogue to this story arc picks up in Season 5's "Trundel's Will Be Done".)

+These are the first episodes in which we see Bill and Harriet begin to form a connection beyond them always being in disagreement — he sees beyond her hardened exterior and finds a sensitive and a vulnerable woman, and she discovers his compassionate and protective nature.
+Their growing camaraderie blossoms into a central, slow-burning romance in later seasons, despite NBC's initial pressure to keep their relationship strictly platonic.

 Art imitated life for Denise Nicholas, as her real-life sister had been slain a decade earlier and the culprit had never been caught.
 When O'Connor approached Nicholas about the topic of these episodes, she was stunned.
 It had upset her greatly and she had to write him a note explaining the situation, as he was unaware of the circumstances.
 He offered to have her not appear in the episodes, but she chose to do so to bring closure for her and her family.
 She was able to channel her unresolved grief into the role.
 Only O'Connor and director Leo Penn knew the truth during filming.